indhuhari14/Cafe_sales/README.md

 5. Card is the most used payment method at 45%

 ## Files in This Repository
-- cafe_sales_queries.sql — All SQL queries
+- cafe_sales_sql.sql — All SQL queries
-- Cafe_Sales_Cleaned.xlsx — Cleaned dataset
+- Cafe_Sales_Cleaned_Data.xlsx — Cleaned dataset
-- Cafe_Sales_Dashboard.pdf — Power BI dashboard
+- Cafe_Sales_Practice.pdf — Power BI dashboard